 Getting hit in the tummy

 Being startled or “spooked”

 Many researchers have looked into the question of whether substances like alcohol, caffeine, and tobacco can cause miscarriage.
 The results are mixed.

 - Some studies suggest that smoking increases the risk, while others found no impact.
 Doctors highly recommend that you completely abstain from smoking during pregnancy.

 - Drinking alcohol in the first trimester may slightly increase your chances of losing the pregnancy, but it’s hard to say for sure.
 To be absolutely certain that alcohol has no impact on your pregnancy, doctors highly recommend abstinence.

 - Thankfully, caffeine does not seem to have an effect on your chances of miscarriage, as long as you have no more than 200mg per day.
 For reference, one cup of coffee contains about 100mg.

 Symptoms of Early Pregnancy Loss

-The most common symptoms of an early pregnancy loss are bleeding and cramping, but these are not sure signs.
+The most common symptoms of an early pregnancy loss are vaginal bleeding and cramping, but these are not sure signs.
+Symptoms of vaginal bleeding but not abdominal pain are associated with increased risk of miscarriage.
 Many women experience these in their first trimester, and their pregnancies continue normally.

 Diagnosis of Early Pregnancy Loss